taoyangwu/P3ANUT/README.md

-# P3ANUT: Python Pipeline for PhageAnalysis through a Normative UnifiedToolset
+# P3ANUT: Python Pipeline for Phage Analysis through a Normative UnifiedToolset

 ## How to run software
 1. The project was developed using Python 3.12.3.
 It is recommended to use this version to run the project; to ensure compatibility.